lukasmoellerch/mensa-cli/README.md

 # mensa-cli
-A CLI which fetches the current meals available at ETHZ mensas
+A CLI which fetches the current meals available at ETHZ / UZH canteens

 ## Installation